 Figure 1.
 Percentage of global steelmaking processes.

 This was the last part of the article series “Pathways to Decarbonization of Steel industry”.
-Major emission reductions are not possible without technological innovations that focus on reaching near-zero emissions in steelmaking.
+Major emission reductions are not possible without technological innovations that focus on reaching near-zero-emissions in steelmaking.
 Luxmet is actively involved in various research and development projects (national and EU level), for example with the University of Oulu and other major research operators in Europe.
 We are involved in helping steel mills around the world achieve global energy and environmental goals and move towards carbon-free steel production.
+Our ArcSpec system can be used to accelerate this development with monitoring and optimizing that it enables!

 Click here to read the first part of the article series.